FriedOrange/MatrixSans/README.md

 This is set of pixelated, retro-style fonts based on the classic 5&times;7 dot matrix capitals.
 It comes in four variants:

 * **Regular** is like most &ldquo;pixel&rdquo; fonts that use connected, square dots, like the displays of 8-bit home computers and video game consoles from the 1980s.
 * **Print** is made up of separate circular dots, resembling the output of a dot-matrix printer or the expiry dates stamped on food products.
-It also mimics the electronic signs found on motorways, at airports, train stations, etc.
+It also mimics the electronic signs found on motorways, at airports and train stations, etc.
 * **Screen** is a similar effect to Print, but uses square dots instead.
 It matches the look of the &ldquo;character LCDs&rdquo; seen in many devices.
 * **Video** is essentially an interpolated version of Regular.
 It resembles the on-screen displays of VCRs, Teletext, camcorders and the like; harking back to the early days of computerisation in television and home video.